-Fitness is so important for both your physical and mental health; make the effort to do something active – even if it’s just a short walk around the block with the pram.
-The movement and fresh air will do wonders for your stressed out mind.
+Fitness is so important for both your physical and mental health, so make the effort to do something active – even if it’s just a short walk around the block with the pram.
+The movement and fresh air will do wonders for your stressed-out mind.

 7. Get organised

-When you become a mum you lose control of your life (to some degree) which can be stressful.
+When you become a mum, you can feel like you have lost control of your life (to some degree) which can be stressful.
 You can reclaim some of this back through organisation.
-Meal planners, chore systems, preparing for birthdays and Christmas well in advance, etc. will all be tasks your future self will thank you for.
+Meal planners, chore systems, preparing for birthdays and Christmas well in advance will all be tasks your future self will thank you for.

 8. Take some time out

-If you’re feeling the panic, arrange to meet up with a friend, see a movie or get a massage.
+If you’re feeling the panic rising, arrange to meet up with a friend, see a movie or get a massage.
 Even though it might take a little organising, you’ll feel amazing afterwards and ready to tackle your family responsibilities once more.

 9. Be mindful of what you put in your mouth

-It’s tempting to drink alcohol or binge on junk food when you’re stressed, but this will often exacerbate the problem.
+It’s tempting to drink alcohol or binge on junk food when you’re stressed and tired, but this will often exacerbate the problem.
 Opt for healthy meals, fresh fruit and vegetables, water and chamomile tea and you’ll be on the road to easy breezy street in no time.

 10. Seek professional help

 If nothing is working and you are still feeling daily pressure and panic, then speak to a health professional such as your doctor or an organisation such as PANDA.
-You might be suffering with anxiety or depression and require medication or therapy, particularly if you think yourself or your child may be danger as a result of your stress.
+You might be suffering with anxiety or depression and require additional support, particularly if you think you or your child may be in danger as a result of your stress.